-The chart below shows the impact of war spending on U.S. GDP growth from 1921 through today, with adjustments for inflation.
+The chart below shows the impact of war spending on U.S. gross domestic product (GDP) growth from 1921 through today, with adjustments for inflation.

 Militarism and nationalism go hand-in-hand.
 Nationalists believe their country is superior to all others.
 They don't support global organizations or collaborate with other countries on joint efforts.
 They use the military to defend their country.
 Nationalists find it easy to justify a large military to attack other countries because they believe them to be inferior.
 The military enforces the nation’s superiority both internally and externally.

 Militarism grew under imperialism and mercantilism.
 It defended the nation’s imperial and trade interests.
 Between 1500 and 1800, Europe subscribed to mercantilism.
 It powered the evolution of nation-states out of the ashes of feudalism.
 Holland, France, Spain, and England competed on economic fronts by having large military forces.